-For more information about using MyID Desktop and Self-Service App workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop or Self-Service App workflows.
+For more information about using MyID Desktop and Self-Service App workflows from within the MyID Operator Client, see section 3.3.2, Launching MyID Desktop, Self-Service App, or MyID Client for Windows workflows.

 To authenticate a person:

 You can also view a person's details from any form that contains a link to their account.
 For example: